 - Approving Link's development programme

-- Approving annual business plans, accounts and budgets
+- Approving annual plans, accounts and budgets

-- Considering and approving new initiatives
+- Considering and approving new ideas

 - Appointing board/committee members